On the Constraints of Galaxy Assembly Bias in Velocity Space: Results

 The probability distribution functions (PDF) of the mean halo mass for central galaxies are shown in Fig.~\ref{fig:SFHmassCONwp}.
 For the LIN samples, the 1$\sigma$ ranges of the mean host halo masses for central early/late galaxies overlap, and the values are consistent with those inferred from lensing measurements in L16 ($\log\langle \Mh/(\hinvMsun) \rangle = 11.98^{+0.14}_{-0.10}$ and $11.92^{+0.10}_{-0.10}$, respectively).
 For the PCAT samples, the difference between the mean halo masses of central early/late galaxies becomes larger, although still being consistent.
 For the EXT samples, the mean halo mass PDFs overlap and the constraints become tighter, resulting from the larger samples.

 Similar to the projected 2PCFs, for redshift-space clustering, the measurements of the 2PCF monopoles (middle panel of Fig.~\ref{fig:SFHrsd}) for early galaxies appear to be lower than those for late galaxies, while being consistent within the uncertainties.
 The quadrupoles of the two samples are similar (right panel of Fig.~\ref{fig:SFHrsd}).
+Based on the values of $\chi^2$ (in the left panels), in each case (LIN, PCAT, or PCAT), the model provides a good fit to [$w_{\rm p}$, $\xi_0$, $\xi_2$] measurements.

+Fig.~\ref{fig:SFHhod} shows the mean occupation functions from the best-fitting models, separated into contributions from central galaxies (solid curves) and satellite galaxies (dashed curves).
+Satellite galaxies appear to to occupy haloes of mass $\gtrsim 10^{14}\hinvMsun$.
+In the sample construction, these satellites are misidentified as central galaxies with similar stellar masses, while the true central galaxies reside in haloes of mass $\sim10^{12} \hinvMsun$.
+As the halo mass function drops steeply towards the high mass end, the fraction of galaxies being satellites is low (as shown in the middle panels of Fig.~\ref{fig:SFHrsd}).

 As shown in Fig.~\ref{fig:SFHmassCONrsd}, the trend in the constraints on the mean halo mass of central galaxies is similar to that with the projected 2PCFs, with halo mass for late galaxies being generally more massive.
 The addition of redshift-space 2PCF multipoles have produced tighter constraints, and the split between mass scales of early and late central galaxies becomes more significant (with $\sim 2.5\sigma$ and $\sim 1.8\sigma$ for the PCAT and EXT samples).

 In Fig.~\ref{fig:SFHalphacCON} the constraints on the central-galaxy velocity bias parameter ($\alphac$) are compared.
 As mentioned before, because the LIN samples miss a fraction of central-central galaxy pairs along similar lines of sight, we do not consider redshift-space constraints from the LIN samples to be informative and simply show them for consistency in the presentation of the results.
 The $\alphac$ constraints for early and late central galaxies are consistent for both the PCAT and EXT samples, with those for PCAT sample having larger uncertainties.
 While there is a trend that early central galaxies have higher velocity bias (with lower mean halo mass), the large uncertainties prevent a definitive conclusion.